 You will also need:

-- Average sales cycle
+- The average sales cycle length

-- # marketing-generated leads that became customers / # marketing-generated leads = lead to customer close %
+- # marketing-generated leads that became customers / # marketing-generated leads = lead-to-customer close %

 - Revenue from closed customers / # of marketing-generated leads that became customers = sales deal size